Sumanyu-seth/FlightPurchasePredictor/README.md

 Modular design for easy integration into airline websites or analytics platforms

 Ideal for airline companies looking to optimize marketing strategies, improve conversion rates, or personalize customer experiences using data-driven insights.

+I had a pre downloaded file to train the model "customer_booking".